legeek11202/StarNub/README.md

 - Clean console output.
 Only see player connects, disconnects and joins.
 - Localization (Wiki how to coming soon)

-Temporary Feature
+- Server and wrapper shutdown
 	- Press "1" in console and press enter to shut the server down.
-(Will be replaced with a future menu)

 Planned Features
 ================